genesiscommunitysuccess/docs/docs/web-ui-reference/components/presentation/skeleton.md

 ### Pattern

 A URL for an image asset may be passed to the `pattern` attribute.
-In this mode, the `alpha-skeleton` component is used as a container for a transparent SVG that may express a more complex placeholder
+In this mode, the `alpha-skeleton` component is used as a container for a transparent SVG that may express a more complex placeholder.

 ```html
 <alpha-skeleton shape="rect" pattern="/svg/skeleton-test-pattern.svg"></alpha-skeleton>